-The Memory Configuration jumper, W1, is an internally-connected, 18-pin dual in-line package (DIP) shunt network.
-The jumper is used to configure the two memory sockets (U64 and U74) to accomodate different kinds of EPROMs and static RAMs.
-The pin diagram of W1 is shown in figure 2-2, pin functions are listed in table 2-1.
+The Memory Configuration jumper, W1, is an internally-connected, 18 pin, dual in-line package (DIP) shunt network.
+The jumper configures the two memory sockets (U64 and U74) to accomodate different kinds of EPROMs and static RAMs.
+The pin diagram of W1 is shown in Figure 2-2; pin functions are listed in Table 2-1.